RadialDevGroup/ombudsman/ORGANIZATIONAL_STRUCTURE.md

 # Management Delegations
 ## Sales
-If a sales inquiry comes into the office while Management is away, inform the contact that Mangement is out of the office and the date when the person will be returning.
+If a sales inquiry comes into the office while Management is away, inform the contact that Management is out of the office and the date when the person will be returning.
 Then send Management an email with the necessary contact information and a brief description of the sales lead.

 ## Other issues
-If you are unable to contact the managements persons listed in their respective departments, contact the most senior person on staff.
+If you are unable to contact the management persons listed in their respective departments, contact the most senior person on staff.